View photos!

 What restroom and water facilities are available for this race?

-There will be more than 400 portable toilets at the start.
+There will be more than 500 portable toilets at the start, along the course and at the finish line.
 Please allow yourself enough time to use the facilities before the start of the race.

 Please remember to hydrate before the race.
 Water, provided by ACME Markets, will be located at the following mile marks: